EnmanuelFerrer/to-do-list/README.md

 }
 ```

-Now you can hit the **Send** button to send your request and see the response
+Now you can hit the **Send** button to send your request and see the response.

-that may look like this:
+Response may look like this:

 ```json
 // Server response